replacing TTAntidenormal code with flush-to-zero Intrinsic functions

 Does anyone working on Jamoma have a machine with an AMD processor?
 Maybe we should poll the devel and users lists?
 Is there a simple web thing like Doodle for asking questions like this?

-#7 Updated by Tim Place almost 6 years ago
+#7 Updated by Tim Place about 6 years ago

 And some documentation that tells what those two macros do is here:

-#8 Updated by Tim Place almost 6 years ago
+#8 Updated by Tim Place about 6 years ago

 - Priority changed from Normal to High

 I think that these macros will work on Windows, but it is unclear when they should be called.
 I'll explain: